savetier/linux_setup/README.md

 # Linux Setup
-My personal modifications for Manjaro and Ubuntu
+My personal modifications for Manjaro and Ubuntu, and some essential commands

 ## Replace CapsLock with Backspace